14th Bombardment Squadron

 The 14th Bombardment Squadron was a squadron of the United States Army Air Forces.
-The squadron fought in the Battle of the Philippines (1941–42), much of its aircraft being destroyed in combat against the Japanese.
+The squadron fought in the Battle of the Philippines (1941–42), most of its aircraft being destroyed in combat against the Japanese.
 The survivors of the ground echelon fought as infantry during Battle of Bataan and after their surrender, were subjected to the Bataan Death March, although some did escape to Australia.
 The remainder of the air echelon fought in the Dutch East Indies campaign (1942) before being reassigned to other units.
 The squadron was never remanned or equipped.
 It was carried as an active unit until 2 April 1946.

 History

 World War I

 The first predecessor of the squadron was organized in May 1917 as the 1st Aviation School Squadron at Rockwell Field, California.
 Three months later, it was redesignated the 14th Aero Squadron, and in July 1918 as Squadron A, Rockwell Field.
 It operated as a flying training unit with Curtiss JN-4, Curtiss JN-6, and Thomas-Morse S-4 aircraft until it was demobilized in November 1918 following the end of World War I.